 Bands and borders are fabulous for adding interest to knitted projects such as blankets, cardigans, scarves and cowls, and they're easier to work than you might think!

-Knowing how to change colours neatly will transform your knitting, from learning how to start a new colour to how to carry a thread along a row, our video is full of helpful hints and tips to master the essentials.
+Knowing how to change colors neatly will transform your knitting, from learning how to start a new color to how to carry a thread along a row, our video is full of helpful hints and tips to master the essentials.

-Changing colours is a great way to brighten up your knitting, but there are always lots of pesky ends to sew in afterwards.
-Learning how to carry the yarn up the sides of the work, rather than breaking and introducing new colours each time, means your knitting stays neat.
+Changing colors is a great way to brighten up your knitting, but there are always lots of pesky ends to sew in afterwards.
+Learning how to carry the yarn up the sides of the work, rather than breaking and introducing new colors each time, means your knitting stays neat.

-Stranding yarn is a nifty little trick used for lots of different colourwork patterns, from stripes and geometrics to more intricate Fair Isle designs.
-The yarn not in use is carried loosely behind the work, and then picked up again at the next colour change.
+Stranding yarn is a nifty little trick used for lots of different colorwork patterns, from stripes and geometrics to more intricate Fair Isle designs.
+The yarn not in use is carried loosely behind the work, and then picked up again at the next color change.